WW1 Revel Edwin Kelly 2/2171

 Revel Kelly, son of Edwin Harold and Margaret Kelly of Market Road, Epsom, was born on 17 January 1895.
 He attended Remuera Primary School and Auckland Grammar School in 1909 in Form IIIA and VA in 1911.

-He obtained a free senior place at AGS and passed the Junior Civil Service Examination during his last year of school (1911) (1) and after leaving school went into the warehouse of Sargood, Son and Ewen, a drapery and softgoods company.
+He obtained a free senior place at AGS and passed the Junior Civil Service Examination during his last year of school (1911) (1).
+After leaving school went into the warehouse of Sargood, Son and Ewen, a drapery and softgoods company.
 (2) Eight months before enlistment he had gone as a cadet on the farm of Mr Wylie at Waiuku, primarily it was said for the benefit of his health.
 He was a keen football and tennis player as a member of the Onehunga and Green Lane clubs.
 (3)

 Revel enlisted on 23 August 1915 at age 20 in the 7th Reinforcements and embarked on 9 October 1915 from Wellington on the Aparima, Navua or Warrimoo, heading for Suez, arriving at the end of November 1915.
 He was posted to the New Zealand Field Artillery 1st Brigade Ammunition Column (BAC) at Gallipoli following a week’s stint in hospital in early 1916 and then to the 4th BAC from 23 February 1916.